davidjeddy/auto-gourcer/readme.md

     `copy .env.dist .env`, then edit values as appropriate

+# Testing

+To execute the unit test suite run the following command:

+On host: `./vendor/bin/phpunit`
+In container: `docker exec -it AutoGourcer ./vendor/bin/phpunit`

 # Usage

-### Basic:

-     - Edit `./basic.php` and populate with creditials. !!!
-DO NOT COMMIT THIS CHANGE TO ANY REPOSITORY! !!!

 ### Dot ENV

     - `cp .env.dist .env`
     - Populate `.env` with appropriate values

+### Basic (NOT RECOMMENDED):

+     - Edit `./basic.php` and populate with creditials. !!!
+DO NOT COMMIT THIS CHANGE TO ANY REPOSITORY! !!!

 ### All